Award Winning DWI Defense Attorney In Fort Worth and Tarrant County

 - Punishment: 2 – 10 years in the Texas Department of Criminal Justice – Institutional Division (penitentiary), up to a $10,000 fine.
 Despite similar circumstances, Felony Repetition is notably different from a misdemeanor DWI.

-If your DWI includes an injury, fatality or accident, the state can add additional charges.
+If your DWI includes an injury, fatality or accident, the state can add additional charge.

 - Failure to Leave Information (ranging from a class C to a Class A misdemeanor)